dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 ## Sending more data to shaders
 With our new objective, let's learn how to send more data to shaders, and use it as texture coordinates.

-texture coordinates are a type of data that can be easily manipulated just by the vertex, so this is the way that we use to send the coordinates.
+texture coordinates are a type of data that can be (and should be) manipulated by the vertex shader before be used by the fragment shader, so this is the way that we use to send the coordinates.

 Let's go back to our `OnLoad` function and update our `vertices` array to the following:
 ```c#